-APSF 2019 AWARD SUBMISSIONS ARE NOW CLOSED
+APSF 2020 AWARD NOMINATIONS ARE NOW OPEN

 Airborne Public Safety Foundation (APSF) awards recognize those individuals whose personal efforts or actions have perpetuated the professionalism and advancement of public safety aviation.
 The awards that APSF presents annually are: